New York Yankees World Series Odds for 2022

 NY Yankees World Series Odds

-As of July 18, the Yankees are slightly ahead of the LA Dodgers on FanDuel NY but slightly behind the Dodgers on DraftKings NY.
+As of July 25, the Yankees are slightly ahead of the LA Dodgers on FanDuel NY but slightly behind the Dodgers on DraftKings NY.
 Caesars Sportsbook NY has the two teams in a dead heat.
-The Dodgers are leading in the NL West, but the Yankees have a significant margin of wins over LA.
+The Dodgers (64-30) are leading in the NL West, but the Yankees still have a better record.

 NY Yankees Odds to Win the AL Pennant